Mary M. Rowland

-Mary Margaret Rowland (born October 8, 1961) is a United States district judge of the United States District Court for the Northern District of Illinois and a former United States magistrate judge for the same court.
+Mary Margaret Rowland (born October 8, 1961) is a United States district judge of the United States District Court for the Northern District of Illinois and a former United States Magistrate Judge for the same court.

 Personal life and education

 Rowland was born in Akron, Ohio on October 8, 1961.
-She earned her Bachelor of Arts from the University of Michigan and her Juris Doctor from the University of Chicago Law School.
+She earned her Bachelor of Arts from the University of Michigan and her J.D. degree from the University of Chicago Law School.

 Rowland worked on Carl Levin's 1984 U.S. Senate campaign and served as a legal observer for Barack Obama's 2008 presidential campaign.

-Legal career
+Career

-Upon graduation from law school, Judge Rowland served as a law clerk to Judge Julian Abele Cook Jr. of the United States District Court for the Eastern District of Michigan.
+Upon graduation from law school, Rowland served as a law clerk to Judge Julian A. Cook of the United States District Court for the Eastern District of Michigan.

 Prior to becoming a federal magistrate judge, she spent twelve years as a partner in the Chicago firm of Hughes, Socol, Piers, Resnick & Dym.
-Before entering private practice, she served for ten years in the Chicago office of the federal defender; first as a staff attorney and later as the office's chief appellate attorney.
+Before entering private practice, she served for ten years in the Chicago office of the Federal Public Defender; first as a staff attorney and later as the office's Chief Appellate Attorney.

+In 2009, Rowland was first recommended to the Obama Administration to be a Federal judge by U.S. Senator Dick Durbin.